 We warrant our Invisalign products against material defects until the Invisalign case is complete.
 We accrue for warranty costs in cost of net revenues upon shipment of products.
 The amount of accrued estimated warranty costs is primarily based on historical experience as to product failures as well as current information on replacement costs.
 Actual warranty costs could differ materially from the estimated amounts.
 We regularly review the accrued balances and update these balances based on historical warranty cost trends.
-As a result of our mid-course correction policy change in June 2013, we Have experienced a reduction in our warranty claims, which has decreased our warranty reserve.

-Scanners and CAD/CAM Services
+Scanners and Services